 Francis Jeffers – 17 goals

-Jeffers career promised so much in its infancy but ultimately delivered little, making his debut as a 16-year-old for Everton and producing a series of promising performances for the Merseyside club.
+Jeffers career promised so much in its infancy but ultimately delivered little, after making his debut as a 16-year-old for Everton and producing a series of promising performances for the Merseyside club.

 The forward scored six league goals during a breakthrough season in 1998/1999, before adding a further 11 Premier League goals before his 20th birthday despite suffering a frustrating period with ankle and shoulder injuries.